f5devcentral/nginx-one-lab/docs/README.md

     ![NGINX OSS Demo page](media/image19.png)

 4. From the NGINX OSS instance, run the following command to install the NGINX Agent.
-Substitute \<data plane key\> with the key you saved in step 5.
+Substitute \<data plane key\> with the key you saved in the first lab.
 Make sure you are working on the NGINX OSS instance; if you accidentally install on the jumphost, the installation will succeed, but there will be no NGINX instance for the agent to connect to and the instance will appear as “Offline”.
-If this occurs, return to step 1 and create a new Data Plane Key.
+If this occurs, return to the directions in lab 1 to create a new Data Plane Key.

     ```bash
     curl https://agent.connect.nginx.com/nginx-agent/install | DATA_PLANE_KEY='<data plane key>' sh -s -- -y